TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

 Currently I am using Fedora 42 with Cosmic_ desktop.

 .. note::
-  Cosmic_ is currently (2025-08-03) in alfa 7, but for my use performs fast and stable with only minor hiccups.
+  Cosmic_ is currently (2025-08-12) in Alfa 7, but for my use performs fast and stable with only minor hiccups.

 If you want to run Fedora in a container then
 Jeff Geerling's